rm-hull/wireframes/README.md

 * Bug in shader/lighting position - affected by applied transforms?
 * ~~Improve depth criteria for priority fill/painters algorithm~~
 * Cube (multi-dimension) extrusion is generating erroneous polygons
-* RRB-Vector implementation does not bundle .cljs files!
-See http://dev.clojure.org/jira/browse/CRRBV-1
+* ~~RRB-Vector implementation does not bundle .cljs files!
+See http://dev.clojure.org/jira/browse/CRRBV-1~~
+* Priority fill fails with TimSort exception _“Comparison method violates its general contract!”_ if any point is NaN.

 ## References